Road has been defined as:

 The requirements for the classification of roads are incorporated in Part 5 Roads Act 1993.
 Before a road can be classified, consultation between the various road authorities must have occurred in compliance with the Act.

-• Controlled access road A road, usually a freeway or tollway, with access restricted from adjoining roads and parcels over some or all of its boundaries - see s.49 Roads Act 1993.
+- controlled access road (a road with access restricted from adjoining roads and parcels over some or all its boundaries, see sections 49 and 67 Roads Act 1993)

-• Tourist road A public road or any other road that passes through public open space to specifically facilitate access to places visited mainly by tourists - see s.51 Roads Act 1993.
+- tourist road (a public road or any other road that passes through public open space that is declared to be a tourist road and will facilitate access to places visited mainly by tourists, see section 51 Roads Act 1993)

-• Tollway A road owned by the RMS and designed to facilitate the free and unhindered movement of traffic.
+- tollway (a road owned by Transport for NSW and designed to facilitate the free and unhindered movement of traffic.
 A public road that is declared to be a tollway ceases to be public road by virtue of the declaration.
-A tollway has no right of public frontage and access from other roads is usually restricted - see s.52 Roads Act 1993.
+A tollway has no right of public frontage and access from other roads is usually restricted, see section 52 Roads Act 1993)

-• State works Any public road or structure (bridge, tunnel, road-ferry) which because of its size, nature, location or importance the Minister considers should be the responsibility of the State - see s.53 Roads Act 1993.
+- state works (any public road or structure (bridge, tunnel, road-ferry) which because of its size, nature, location or importance the Minister considers should be the responsibility of the State, see section 53 Roads Act 1993)

-Note The classification of a road does not affect the road authority in which it is vested.
-For example, all public roads (except freeways and tollways) are vested in the local council regardless of whether they are State Highways, Main Roads or local traffic roads.
+NOTE: The classification of a road does not affect the road authority in which it is vested.
+For example, all public roads (except freeways and Crown roads) are vested in the lappropriate roads authority regardless of their classification.

 Consents to road definition